The Best Horror Movies Of 2015 That Are A Must-Watch For Genre Fans

 We Are Still Here

 This is one of the best horror movies on Netflix, and it’s another title that was often overlooked in 2015.
-It’s hard to make a unique ghost story these days but this film achieved that.
-The less you know about this movie the better; even the trailer reveals too many scenes.
-Just know that it appears to be the typical ghost story: creepy things happen to people in a house that is haunted—but it is so much more.
+It’s hard to make a unique ghost story these days, but this film achieved that.
+The less you know about this movie, the better; even the trailer reveals too many scenes.
+Just know that it appears to be the typical ghost story: creepy things happen to people in a house that is haunted, but it is so much more.

 Howl

-On a dark and stormy night in London, a train screeches to a halt in the middle of the woods and the driver is nowhere to be found.
+On a dark and stormy night in London, a train screeches to a halt in the middle of the woods, and the driver is nowhere to be found.
 Sometimes when looking for horror movies to watch all you need is a good old-fashioned monster flick, and this is one of the best from 2015.

 It Follows

-After a woman has a casual sexual encounter she is soon haunted by an evil entity.
+After a woman has a casual sexual encounter, she is soon haunted by an evil entity.
 Starting on January 13, this masterpiece of the macabre will be streaming on Netflix.
 With a nearly perfect score of 97 percent on Rotten Tomatoes, the sites Critic Consensus describes why this is not only one of the best horror movies of 2015, but also one of the best in recent history.

 “Smart, original, and above all terrifying, It Follows is the rare modern horror film that works on multiple levels—and leaves a lingering sting.”